-Any challenge or appeal must be brought within 28 days of the date of the award or within 28 days of being notified of the outcome of any arbitral appeal, review, correction to the award or an additional award (section 70(3), Arbitration Act).
+Any challenge or appeal must be brought within 28 days of the date of the award or within 28 days of being notified of the outcome of any arbitral appeal, review, or an additional award (section 70(3), Arbitration Act).
+The High Court has confirmed that the date of an arbitration award for the purposes of the 28-day period for appealing under the section 70(3) runs from the date of the original award and not the date of correction of the award, save in cases where the corrections were material to the challenge in question (Daewoo Shipbuilding and Marine Engineering v Songa Offshore Equinox [2018] EWHC 538 (Comm)).

-A challenge or appeal is started by filing an arbitration claim form (Rule 62, Civil Procedure Rules).
+A challenge or appeal is started by filing an arbitration claim form (rule 62, Civil Procedure Rules).
 The claim form must refer to the relevant section of the Arbitration Act forming the basis of the challenge and give details of the award being challenged.